Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Matter

 Despite this robust qualitative picture, quantitatively predicting the axion relic abundance from defect decay remains one of the central open problems in numerical cosmology.
 The challenge arises because the relevant dynamics couple microscopic and cosmological scales: the string core width is many orders of magnitude smaller than the Hubble radius, making it impossible to resolve both simultaneously.
 Consequently, numerical studies must adopt approximations for the unresolved core structure and extrapolate across many decades of scale separation.
 Early works~\cite{Battye:1994au, Chang:1998tb, Hiramatsu:2010yn} established the basic phenomenology, but more recent large-scale simulations have reached divergent conclusions.
 Some groups find that axion emission is dominated by soft, low-momentum modes, implying a large enhancement of the relic density and favoring relatively heavy axions in the $\mathcal{O}(100)\,\mu{\rm eV}$ range~\cite{Hiramatsu:2012gg, Gorghetto:2018myk, Gorghetto:2020qws, Gorghetto:2024vnp, Kaltschmidt:2024uxt}.
-In contrast, other sophisticated approaches, which employ improved treatments of the string core or adaptive mesh refinement, argue that the radiation spectrum is significantly harder and thus redshifts away, yielding a defect contribution that is subdominant or at most comparable to misalignment~\cite{Klaer:2017ond, Buschmann:2021sdq, Buschmann:2024bfj}.
-In certain string theory realizations, axion strings can possess parametrically larger tensions, which may qualitatively alter their cosmological impact~\cite{Benabou:2024msj}.
-This orders-of-magnitude discrepancy reflects sensitivity to technical issues such as the long-term scaling behavior of the string network~\cite{Kawasaki:2018bzv}, the inclusion of loop versus long-string populations~\cite{Davis:1989nj, Saikawa:2012uk}, and the treatment of possible logarithmic corrections to the string tension~\cite{Gorghetto:2018myk}.
+In contrast, other sophisticated approaches, which employ improved treatments of the string core or adaptive mesh refinement, argue that the radiation spectrum is significantly harder, reducing the infrared enhancement of the axion number density and leading to a smaller total relic abundance than in simulations that find predominantly soft emission~\cite{Klaer:2017ond, Buschmann:2021sdq, Buschmann:2024bfj}.
+A larger contribution to the axion density may arise when the collapse of the string domain wall network is taken into account~\cite{Benabou:2024msj}.
+In those string-theory realizations in which axion strings do form, their tensions can be parametrically larger than those of field-theory strings, potentially altering their cosmological impact~\cite{Benabou:2023npn}.
+In string-theory UV completions that incorporate a GUT with gauge coupling unification at the supersymmetric GUT scale, the mass of the QCD axion can be bounded from above by $10^{-8}$\,eV, independently of the DM fraction it constitutes~\cite{Benabou:2025kgx}.
+The discrepancies in DM axion mass predictions reflect sensitivities to technical issues such as the long-term scaling behavior of the string network~\cite{Kawasaki:2018bzv}, the inclusion of loop versus long-string populations~\cite{Davis:1989nj, Saikawa:2012uk}, and the treatment of possible logarithmic corrections to the string tension~\cite{Gorghetto:2018myk}.
 More exotic dynamics, such as superconducting strings~\cite{Witten:1984eb}, may also influence energy-loss channels.
-Resolving this tension is essential: the axion relic density from defects directly fixes the preferred DM mass range and thereby guides the targets of ongoing and future experimental searches.
+Resolving this tension is essential: the axion relic density from defects directly fixes the preferred DM mass range and guides the targets of ongoing and future experimental searches.